Full Service Dentistry

 All-ceramic or All-porcelain Dental Crowns

-All-ceramic or all-porcelain dental crowns provide better natural color match than any other crown type and may be more suitable for people with metal allergies.
-However, they are not as strong as porcelain-fused-to-metal crowns and they wear down opposing teeth a little more than metal or resin crowns.
+All-ceramic or all-porcelain Shreveport dental crowns provide a better natural color match than any other crown type.
+They may be more suitable for people with metal allergies.
+However, they are not as strong as porcelain-fused-to-metal crowns and wear down opposing teeth a little more than metal or resin crowns.
 All-ceramic crowns are a good choice for front teeth.

 Temporary Versus Permanent Crowns